 We have also made it easier for customers to contact us by all our other channels.
 Our new customer service and support team are helping us to diagnose issues better and reach a solution quicker, avoiding hand offs and improving satisfaction.
 And as most of our customers work, they want to contact us before 9am and after 5pm, so we have extended the hours the team work, so customers can contact us when it’s convenient for them.

 We found that some customers were frustrated at taking time off work for repairs.
-So, we have changed our trades team’s working patterns - introducing Saturday appointments, plus early appointments before customers go to work, and late ones for when they get back.
+So, we have changed our trades team’s working patterns with early appointments before customers go to work, and late ones for when they get back.
+We will shortly be introducing Saturday appointments too!

 We have introduced geographical based patches for our repairs and maintenance teams.
 This is helping us to get to know our customers and their homes better and has given colleagues 35% more time to deliver services by reducing travel time.
 It’s also helping us to reduce our carbon footprint.
 By having a dedicated surveyor on every patch, we are also able to diagnose repairs better and ensure that the right trades person attends and can fix the job on the first visit.